apache/cassandra-java-driver/upgrade_guide/README.md

     more information.
 Furthermore, `FallthroughRetryPolicy` now returns
     `RetryDecision.rethrow()` when `onRequestError` is called.

-24. 'DseAuthProvider' has been deprecated and is now replaced by 'DseGSSAPIAuthProvider' for kerberos authentication.
-'DsePlainTextAuthProvider' has been introduced to handle plain text authentication with the 'DseAuthenticator'.
+24. `DseAuthProvider` has been deprecated and is now replaced by `DseGSSAPIAuthProvider` for Kerberos authentication. `DsePlainTextAuthProvider` has been introduced to handle plain text authentication with the `DseAuthenticator`.

 ### 2.1.8